7 No Essay Scholarships to Apply for in 2022

 To avoid falling prey to scholarship scams:

-Don't pay to apply for a scholarship.
-Real offers won't charge you anything in order to apply for or obtain a scholarship.
+- Don't pay to apply for a scholarship.
+Real offers won't charge you anything to apply for or obtain a scholarship.

 Who can apply for no essay scholarships?